Rachel Dolezal: Reactions to the controversy

-After the controversy regarding Dolezal's racial identity became public, the NAACP released a statement in support of her leadership.
+After the controversy regarding Dolezal's deception became public, the NAACP released a statement in support of her leadership.
 However, a petition calling for her to resign her position as President of the Spokane chapter of the NAACP was launched.
 Dolezal stepped down from her position at the NAACP on June 15, 2015.

 An investigation into Dolezal's behavior as chair of the Office of the Police Ombudsman Commission in Spokane concluded that she had engaged in "a pattern of misconduct".
 On June 18, 2015, the Spokane City Council voted unanimously to remove Dolezal from her position as chair.

 On June 15, 2015, The Inlander (a publication to which Dolezal had contributed) announced that it had cut ties with Dolezal, saying that they felt "manipulated and deceived".

 The revelations about Dolezal's ancestry and her other claims provoked a range of reactions.
 Dolezal's critics argued that she committed cultural appropriation and fraud.
 However, others said that Dolezal's asserted identity should be respected.
-Angela Schwendiman, a colleague of Dolezal's at Eastern Washington University, expressed her belief that Dolezal perceived herself as black internally, and that "she was only trying to match how she felt on the inside with her outside".
-Similarly Cedric Bradley, a colleague of hers at Spokane's NAACP, suggested it mattered little to him whether Dolezal was actually black or not.
+Angela Schwendiman, a colleague of Dolezal's at Eastern Washington University, expressed her belief that Dolezal perceived herself as Black internally, and that "she was only trying to match how she felt on the inside with her outside".
+Similarly Cedric Bradley, a colleague of hers at Spokane's NAACP, suggested it mattered little to him whether Dolezal was actually Black or not.
 What did matter to him was her proven track record in social justice work.
 "It's not about black and white", Bradley stated, "it's about what we can do for the community".
+Historian Barbara J. Fields and sociologist Karen Fields, authors of Racecraft, considered the episode to be a media circus and pointed out that many of the NAACP's early leaders were white or passed as white.